 A powerful, open-source penetration testing tool has become the password cracker of choice on the dark web, and its users are increasingly focused on getting access to streaming entertainment.
 In fact, interest in cracking Netflix passwords is almost as popular as cracking Amazon, eBay, and Walmart accounts combined.

-The tool in question is known as OpenBullet, which officially launched in May 2019 (there’s some evidence that it has existed well before that).
+The tool in question is known as OpenBullet, which officially launched in May 2019 (there’s some evidence that it existed well before that).
 Since that time, its popularity has skyrocketed, garnering 177,000 mentions across the dark web.
-There was an especially large spike in interest in the tool in March 2020, as COVID-19 lockdowns pushed a large variety of actors to the dark web.
+There was an especially large spike in interest in the tool in March 2020, as COVID-19 lockdowns pushed many actors to the dark web.

 The reason for its popularity is simple: hackers with almost zero technical skills can use it.
 OpenBullet makes it easy for threat actors to automate attacks through a single console view using components that are easily bought on the dark web.
 Those components come in three basic forms:

-- Combolists: Lists of potential username and passwords deployed in brute force password cracking attempt
+Combolists: Lists of potential usernames and passwords deployed in brute force password cracking attempt

-An example of a config for Shopify’s Oberlo website is seen below.
+An example of config for Shopify’s Oberlo website is seen below.

 As you can see from the chart, streaming services lead the pack.
-At first glance this result might seem a little puzzling because the conventional wisdom holds that most criminal hacking is motivated by money.
+At first glance, this result might seem a little puzzling at first glance because the conventional wisdom holds that most criminal hacking is motivated by money.
 The relative level of security at streaming services could explain why: some streaming services don’t require two-factor authentication by default.

 It can’t be understated just how easy it is to buy configs and other attack components on the dark web.
-The interest in the purchase of configs, for example, could be an indication that the users of OpenBullet are rather unsophisticated.
+The interest in the purchase of configs, for example, could indicate that the users of OpenBullet are relatively unsophisticated.
 But it could also be yet another example of the dark web’s highly efficient division of labor.
-That is, the reason that threat actors advertise that they want to buy configs isn’t because they don’t know how to script them, but because it’s easier and faster.
+That is, threat actors advertise that they want to buy configs because they don’t know how to script them, but because it’s easier and faster.